Rekha-00/CLUTTERS/README.md

-# 🎮 CLUTTERS 🧺💫
+# 🎮 CLUTTERS 🧺💫🎮

 A fullscreen emoji-catching game made with Python & Pygame.
-Catch the falling emoji kids before they hit the ground — keep your hearts, reach the goal, and win! ✨
+Catch the falling emoji emojis before they hit the ground — keep your hearts, reach the goal, and win! ✨

 ---